-When you go to buy your first home, the topic of private mortgage insurance (PMI) will assuredly come up.
+When you go to buy your first home, the topic of private mortgage insurance (aka PMI, or lender’s mortgage insurance) will assuredly come up.

 It’s a dirty little three-letter acronym associated with your pending mortgage that you should know inside out.

 What you decide to do around the PMI conversation could potentially cost or save you thousands of dollars, possibly tens of thousands, over the life of your mortgage.